edimilson-rodrigues/urban-areas-ag/README.md

 <br/>

 ## Other information
 The urban areas are classified according to land use and land cover samples assumed as reference.
 They are composed of randomly distributed points across the Brazilian territory and each one contains a database that includes a library of variables, such as spectral indexes and Landsat bands values about the class to which they belong.
-More information about how they are generated and validated can be found in the ATBD. <br/>
+More information about how they are generated and validated can be found in the ATBD.
+The samples used in the classification are used in the **[classification_batch.js](classification_batch.js)** code.<br/>

 The classification is based on polygons according to the International Millionth Map of the World over the interest territory.
 Also, hexagons where possible urban areas can be found were used to limit the territory to be classified.
 These areas combined were adopted as the processing unit and they are necessary to operate the classification within GEE memory limits. <br/>

 # Start the classification process
 ## Start processing the classification_batch.js script
 In this script, a classification process using Random Forest is carried out.
 All the codes in Table 1 are required.
 In it, the user must manually change the year variable to proceed with the classification.
-At the end of the basic classification process, an image by year (from 1985 to 2022) is formed and exported to the user asset into an image collection, which will be used in the next steps.
+At the end of the basic classification process, an image by year (from 1985 to 2023) is formed and exported to the user asset into an image collection, which will be used in the next steps.
 The results by pixel (30 x 30 m) are presented in terms of probabilities to be urban. <br/>

 Code: **[classification_batch.js](classification_batch.js)**